 woman with geriatric babesia receiving medication from nurse

-Overall, the number of individuals contracting Babesia is rising.
+Geriatric babesia is becoming more common—and more dangerous.
 The annual number of cases per year climbed from 4 per 100,000 to 9 per 100,000 in the U.S. between 2006 and 2017.
-The annual number of cases of Babesia per year for individuals over the age of 85 was 4 out of 100,000.
-In comparison, the number of Lyme disease cases among the elderly was 15.98 per 100,000.
-Geriatric Babesia cases are also rising and may require longer treatment
+For individuals over the age of 85, the annual rate was 4 per 100,000.
+In comparison, Lyme disease cases among the elderly was 15.98 per 100,000.

-85-year-old dies from Babesia and Ehrlichia
+Case Report: 85-Year-Old Dies from Babesia and Ehrlichia

 Javed and colleagues describe the case of an 85-year-old man who died of a concurrent Babesiosis and Ehrlichiosis infection.